louischatriot/nedb/README.md

 If you fork and modify nedb, you can build the browser version from the sources, the build script is `browser-version/build.js`.

 As of v0.11, NeDB is also persistent on the browser.
 To use this, simply create the collection with the `filename` option which will be the name of the `localStorage` variable storing data.
 Persistence should work on all browsers where NeDB works.
+Also, keep in mind that `localStorage` has size constraints, so it's probably a good idea to set recurring compaction every 2-5 minutes to save on space if your client app needs a lot of updates and deletes.
+See <a href="#compacting-the-database">database compaction</a> for more details on the append-only format used by NeDB.

 **Browser persistence is still young!
 It has been tested on most major browsers but please report any bugs you find**